12 Creative Solutions For Storing Pots and Pans

 Photo: Margoe Edwards/Shutterstock

-If they’re large enough, corner cabinets can be a great storage space for cookware.
+If they’re large enough, corner cabinets can be a great storage space for a pots and pans organizer.
 Just insert a wire-wrack or lazy Susan and you’ll be able to find what you need quickly.

 Make the most of your space with these Small Kitchen Space-Saving Tips.